ImperialCollegeLondon/RCDS-introduction-to-julia/README.md

 * https://discourse.julialang.org/c/usage/first-steps/8

 ## Feedback
-This is the second time this course is running, so please feel free to let me know if anything needs changing / any feedback/ difficulties or anything you particularly enjoyed!
+This is the third time this course is running, so please feel free to let us know if anything needs changing / any feedback/ difficulties or if there is anything that you particularly enjoyed!